diditsadidnsm/BilionRestServer/README.md

-# BilionRestServer

-# REST API BilionRestServer
+# REST API Bilion Rest Server

 This is a bare-bones example of a Sinatra application providing a REST API to a BilionRestServer-backed model.